midtown-ai/glossary/glossary/a.md

 # Adversarial Attack

- In the last few years researchers have found many ways to break AIs trained using labeled data, known as supervised learning.
-Tiny tweaks to an AI’s input—such as changing a few pixels in an image—can completely flummox it, making it identify a picture of a sloth as a race car, for example.
+ In the last few years researchers have found many ways to break AIs trained using labeled data, known as [supervised learning].
+Tiny tweaks to an AI’s input (a.k.a.
+[Adversarial Example]) — such as changing a few pixels in an image—can completely flummox it, making it identify a picture of a sloth as a race car, for example.
 These so-called adversarial attacks have no sure fix.

- In 2017, Sandy Huang, who is now at DeepMind, and her colleagues looked at an AI trained via reinforcement learning to play the classic video game Pong.
+ In 2017, Sandy Huang, who is now at [DeepMind], and her colleagues looked at an AI trained via [reinforcement learning] to play the classic video game Pong.
 They showed that adding a single rogue pixel to frames of video input would reliably make it lose.
 Now Adam Gleave at the University of California, Berkeley, has taken adversarial attacks to another level.

+ An attempt to damage a [machine learning] model by giving it misleading or deceptive data during its training phase, or later exposing it to maliciously-engineered data, with the intent to induce degrade or manipulate the model’s output.

- See also [Adversarial Policy], [Threat Model]
+ See also [A], [Adversarial Policy], [Threat Model]

+# Adversarial Example

+ The building blocks of an [adversarial attack]: Inputs deliberately constructed to provoke errors in machine learning models.
+These are typically deviations from valid inputs included in the data set that involve subtle alterations that an attacker introduces to exploit vulnerabilities in the model.

+ See also [A], ...

 # Adversarial Imitation Learning